Inedo/inedo-docs/Content/proget/feeds/terraform/howto-terraform-proxy.md

   version = "«version»"
 }
 ```

-This example uses the vpc module for the aws provider.

 :::(info) (Example:)
 To fetch the the `vpc` module for the `aws` provider you would enter: